maxdemirdilek/maxdemirdilek.github.io/_pages/research.md

 - My [<ins>bachelor's thesis</ins>](https://drive.google.com/file/d/13EyI9eTgfvTnlHWxnKYQZ2IcJ5FZeQFS/view?usp=sharing).

 <h6><span class="font-weight-bold">Surface diagrams for Grothendieck-Verdier categories</span></h6>
-This is a list of .HOM files relevant for my master's thesis:
+This is a list of .HOM files relevant for my master's thesis.
+These are input-data for the web-based proof assistant [<ins>homotopy.io</ins>](https://beta.homotopy.io) for finitely-presented globular n-categories.

 - The signature of <a href="/assets/pdf/LD-categories.hom" download="LD-categories.hom">linearly distributive categories</a>.
 - The signature of <a href="/assets/pdf/LD-Frobenius_algebras.hom" download="LD-Frobenius_algebras.hom">LD-Frobenius algebras</a>.

-To display them, import the downloaded files into the beta version of [<ins>homotopy.io</ins>](https://beta.homotopy.io).
-Homotopy.io is a web-based proof assistant for finitely-presented globular n-categories.
+To use them, import the downloaded files into the beta version of [<ins>homotopy.io</ins>](https://beta.homotopy.io).

-This is a list of .STL files relevant for my master's thesis:
+Some surface diagrams appearing my master's thesis can be displayed using the following .STL files:

 - The <a href="/assets/pdf/left_distributor.stl" download="left_distributor.stl">left distributor</a>.
 - The <a href="/assets/pdf/right_distributor.stl" download="right_distributor.stl">right distributor</a>.